max-mcmurray/AVC/Documentating.md

 - Re-tested the robot on the maze using modified code: (EXTREME PROGRESS) The robot followed the white line at a slow speed and could turn at corners properly (without going off track) after camera angle was changed.
 - Re-tested the robot on the maze using modified code: The sample speed was changed but the robot was moving extremely slow on the maze.
 - Re-tested the robot on the maze using modified code: The sample speed, defaultSpeed and other speed were adjusted multiple times.
 The robot followed the white line properly at a slightly faster pace.
 More soldering needs to be done.

+### 10/05
+- Attached the switch to the battery and base
+- Applied modified code to robot
+- Testing the robot on the maze: Speed is too slow therefore the robot isn't moving.
+The defaultSpeed and sample speed have been adjusted.
+- Re-testing the robot on the maze: Sample speed is too slow therefore the robot isn't reading the white line fast enough for the speed it is moving at.
+The sample speed has been adjusted.
+- Re-testing the robot on the maze: Turn speed is too fast but defaultSpeed is ok.
+The robot is turning too fast for the defaultSpeed therefore it is going off track.
+Adjustment must be made to turn speed.
+- Re-testing the robot on the maze: (EXTREME DRAWBACK) Adjustments have been made but the robot is no longer following the white line. defaultSpeed and sample speed has been adjusted back to the original values.
+- Re-testing the robot on the maze: The robot can now follow the white line but not as precisely as before.
+Improvements need to be made in order for the robot to correct itself (reverse etc.) when the camera has scanned black.
+- Re-testing the robot on the maze: The robot can follow the white line properly but at certain bends in the maze, the robot cannot turn fast enough therefore the turn speed needs to be increased slightly.
+- Re-testing the robot on the maze: The robot follows the line at a moderate speed but at certain bends in the maze, the robot only sees black therefore it gets confused.
+Modification has been made in order for the robot to correct itself and reverse when black is detected by the camera.
+- Re-testing the robot on the maze: The robot is reversing when required but is not reversing enough therefore the reverse time needs to be increased.
+- Re-testing the robot on maze: The robot is reversing still but the reverse speed needs more power therefore the reverse speed needs to be adjusted and the defaultSpeed is increased.
+- Re-testing the robot on maze: The robot is moving through the maze but the turn is too wide therefore the turn speed needs to be adjusted back to our previous value.
+- Re-tesing the robot on maze: The robot moved through the maze and turned correctly but the reverse time needs to be increased.
+- Re-testing the robot on maze: The robot corrects it self well and breaks at max white but the turn is too wide therefore the turn speed and reverse speed needs to be adjusted.
+- Re-testing the robot on maze: (EXTREMELY GOOD RUN) The robot turns better and corrects itself properly but the turn is still quite wide therefore the defaultSpeed needs to be adjusted for the inside wheel speed.
+- Re-testing the robot on maze: (PERFECT RUN) The robot is turning extremely well at a lower speed.
+Begin programming next part ---->